top of page

 Karen Adrienne is the owner and director of Artdogs Studios and Circling the Square Fine Art Press.

-"For the past ten years I have been investigating the properties of water and the continuum of water and sky.
+"For the past fifteen years I have been investigating the properties of water and the continuum of water and sky.
 I began these explorations at a time when I was developing a new printmaking technique that integrated the properties of folding and printing simultaneously."

 “Something special happens when Karen Adrienne takes a walk.
 Nature flattens out into shimmering planes of color, mark, and movement, and these reflect an emotional conversation with a piece of sky, water, night, or moment of transformation.
 Each individual print is made utilizing the unique qualities of a printing press to capture ink, folds and embossing all at the same time.
 Through both intention and chance, the original vision and emotional connection to nature is re-awakened for the artist and the viewer.”
 David Morgan, Green Lion Gallery